Is Now the Time to Exchange Your Implants?

 Your Breast Implant Exchange Surgery Experience

 Breast implant exchange surgery is performed under general anesthesia.
 To begin the procedure, your surgeon will make an incision in the location that was agreed upon during your consultation.
 An inframmary incision, located in the crease under the breast, is commonly used because it offers the greatest control over the implant pocket and leaves a thin scar that is easily hidden in the fold of the breast.
 Another option is to use the incision lines from the original breast augmentation when exchanging implants to avoid creating new scars.

 A simple implant exchange surgery is similar to the primary breast augmentation procedure.
 The procedure is more complex if a hardened scar tissue capsule must also be removed (capsulectomy), or if stretched skin and tissue must be addressed with a breast lift.
-Dr. Fisher will draw on her expertise and experience to identify the best technique for your goals and lifestyle.
+Our surgeons draw on their ample expertise and experience to identify the best technique for your goals and lifestyle.

 Breast Implant Exchange Recovery and Results

 Breast implant exchange is an outpatient procedure.
 You will be able to return home after spending some time recovering on site.
 Be sure to arrange for a trusted caregiver to drive you home and assist you for the first few days after surgery.
 Some bruising, swelling and discomfort are to be expected in the initial stages of healing.
 You will be advised to wear a front-closing post-surgical bra for about two weeks to minimize inflammation and promote faster recovery.
 Most patients comfortably return to work within a few days, as long as your job does not involve strenuous physical activity.
 You will receive specific recovery instructions in the post-op period based on how you are healing.